aaronsdevera/aaronsdevera.github.io/_posts/2015-12-26-whoip-automated-ip-identification-and-geolocation.md

 title: whoip and automating ip identification and geolocation
 ---

 My friend [Kenny](https://twitter.com/kennydurk_in) showed me [Peerblock](http://peerblock.com), which blocks certain IPs from seeding data while torrenting.
-By supplying Peerblock with a list of IP addresses, it will make sure to avoid any transmissions from those addresses; you can read more about this process[here](http://www.peerblock.com/userguide/how_to_use/htu-appropriatelists).
+By supplying Peerblock with a list of IP addresses, it will make sure to avoid any transmissions from those addresses; you can read more about this process [here](http://www.peerblock.com/userguide/how_to_use/htu-appropriatelists).

 I have a list of malicious IPs.
 I thought it would be cool to track where these IP addresses are geolocated, as well as theire WHOIS registration.
 Additionally, I wanted to use some cool-sounding python packages I had head of, like [folium](https://github.com/python-visualization/folium).
 So I built [whoip](https://github.com/aaronsdevera/whoip), a program that automates IP identification and geolocation using reverse DNS and visualization with folium.